 WHY CHOOSE JACOBY & MEYERS, LLP?

+The experienced construction accident lawyers at Jacoby & Meyers understand better than most the risks construction workers face.
 Our attorneys have collected millions of dollars in compensation for injured workers.
 Our dedicated team fights for each and every client, ensuring negligent parties are held accountable.
-Click here for a free workers’ compensation/personal injury case evaluation.